 All new 4-H volunteers are required to take the New Volunteer Training online courses in the eXtension system before they become approved as volunteers.
-This interactive training series introduces you to the best practices in positive youth development that are used in 4-H. The trainings are available in English.
-Spanish training is coming soon!
+This interactive training series introduces you to the best practices in positive youth development that are used in 4-H. The trainings are available in English and Spanish.

 The County Director reviews and approves 4-H volunteer appointments after